Artist Development

 Collaborate with us

 Collaboration is at the heart of innovative and exciting work.
 We are always looking for partners to create with.
-If you have an idea for a project, show, workshop or beyond get in touch.
+If you have an idea for a project, show, workshop or beyond, please get in touch.

-We offer 1:1 support for deaf and disabled people applying for funding.
-If you are a deaf or disabled artist and would like support with a funding application get in touch.
+We offer 1:1 support for disabled people applying for funding.
+If you are disabled artist and would like support with a funding application get in touch.

 Events

-Our 2023 Events Programme, Connect Through Creativity is a year-long programme of practical arts workshops, writers’ salons, 1:1 advice and networking sessions.
+Our Events Programme, Connect Through Creativity, is a regular programme of practical arts workshops, writers’ salons, 1:1 advice, and networking sessions for disabled creatives.